Unveilling Switzerland’s Mountain Magic in 5 days

 View from Schilthorn, Piz Glloria Switzerland, Clouds cover the mountain range

-Back on the bus heading to Lauterbrunnen station – what was I going to do next?
+It was now time to warm up, back on the bus heading to Lauterbrunnen station – what was I going to do next?

 DAY 4 AFTERNOON: ZURICH